MERingrose/MERingrose/README.md

-👋 Hi, I’m Mark (@MERingrose)
+👋 Hi, I’m Mark. (@MERingrose)

-I'm a Full Stack Developer with ambitions to build healthy, awesome products for people to enhance their lives.
+My goal is to build healthy, awesome software products for people to enhance their lives.

 I'm currently riffing on React and enjoying that.
 I also like working in .NET Core and NodeJS.
+I have experience writing Java, C# and, to a lesser extent, C++ applications.

 Send me a note at mark.e.ringrose@gmail.com.

-Peace! ✌️
+✌️

+M